 Riparian and upland vegetation planting efforts would have three objectives.
 The first objective would be to reestablish locally collected, native vegetation that would outcompete non-native and invasive plant species.
 The second objective would allow natural processes to occur while minimizing negative impacts-some areas would allow for re-adjusting to natural processes while other areas would focus on preventing short-term soil erosion.
-These plantings may also provide shade, nutrient conversion, and woody material recruitment.
+These plantings would also provide shade, nutrient conversion, woody material recruitment, and prevent sediment from entering waterbodies.
+In addition, construction disturbances associated with the proposed action would protect streambanks by adhering to a riparian buffer zone extending a minimum of 35 feet into the floodplain from waterbodies.
 The third objective would be to establish plants for tribal members' use as First Foods.1